Exactly How Long is the GMAT™ exam?

-The table below details the total time for each section of the new GMAT exam and for comparison, the current data available on the GRE.
+The table below details the total time for each section of the in-person GMAT exam and for comparison, the current data available on the GRE.